Bishop Joyce Chair of Human Development Professor of Psychology

 Research and/or Creative Works

-My research is geared toward better understanding the social, academic, behavioral, and self-system functioning of children with Attention-Deficit/Hyperactivity Disorder (ADHD) from a developmental psychopathology perspective.
-Of note, most of my research is designed with the end goal of applying what is learned toward developing better evidence-based treatments for children with ADHD.
+My research is geared toward better understanding the academic, behavioral, social, and executive functioning of children with Attention-Deficit/Hyperactivity Disorder (ADHD) from a developmental psychopathology perspective.
+Of note, most of my research is designed with the end goal of applying what is learned toward developing better evidence-based and preventive interventions for children with ADHD.
 My current research program involves studies in several areas:

 - use of aerobic physical activity to improve cognitive, social, and behavioral functioning in ADHD-risk and typically developing children (current focus on early childhood).